foxypool/docs/docs/pledge-agent/configuration.md

 - `<coin>`: The coin name in caps, valid coins are listed [here](supported-coins.md)
     - `sendTo`: The address to send coins to, can be omitted if no sending is desired.
 Can be an array where the first entry is the address and the second entry is the percentage to use
     - `pledgeTo`: The address to pledge coins to, can be omitted if no pledging is desired.
 Can be an array where the first entry is the address and the second entry is the percentage to use
+    - `commitPercentage`: The percentage of your coins to commit for each configured wallet (only BURST)
     - `sendThreshold`: The minimum amount to send
     - `pledgeThreshold`: The minimum amount to pledge
+    - `commitmentThreshold`: The minimum amount to commit
     - `walletUrl`: The wallet url to use (only BURST)
     - `accountIdToPassPhrase`: The numeric accountId to passphrase mapping (only BURST) to use for sending / pledging
     - `walletUrls`: The wallet urls (array) to use (only BHD, DISC, HDD, LHD, XHD).
 Entries can be strings (a wallet url) or an object with the following properties: